sguox002/leetcode/leetcode-all.md

 ### bitmask dp
 bitmask dp: typical usage the number of elements is very limited and 2^n can fit in a integer.

+<<-1595	Minimum Cost to Connect Two Groups of Points    		41.9%	Hard
+two groups of points with size m and n, m>=n. m<=12. connecting to i,j costs cost[i,j] each point in one group must be connected to one or more points in other group. return the min cost. bitmask dp: for each point in group A, it has a bitmask to indicate nodes to connect in B.
+idea:
+a. first connect A to B using the total min cost (does not consider all B nodes shall be connected).
+b.
+After done, connect unconnected B nodes to cheapest A nodes. solving a using bitmask dp. dp[i,mask] represent ith node in A using bitmask in B and get the min cost. dp[i,mask]=min(cost[i,j]+dp[i+1,mask|(1<<j)])
+->>

 <<-1659	Maximize Grid Happiness    		29.1%	Hard
 problem: given a grid, and number of introvert and number of extrovert. introvert starts with 120 and lose 30 for each neighbor and extrovert starts with 40 and gain 20 for each neighbor. find the max happiniess.
 The critical part is to realize that the current choice only depends on previous n placements.